If you are considering assigning your lease, it’s generally for one of two reasons:

 - the capacity of the proposed assignee to comply with the terms of the lease for the duration of the term (e.g. financial position and business experience); and

-- that the Landlord, or the Landlord’s asset, is in no worse a position.
+- that the Landlord, or the Landlord’s asset, won’t be in a worse position as a result of the assignment.

 Deed of Covenant on Assignment